gluster/glusterfs/geo-replication/syncdaemon/README.md

 USAGE
 -----

-gsyncd is a utilitly for continous mirroring, ie. it mirrors master to slave incrementally.
+gsyncd is a utilitly for continuous mirroring, ie. it mirrors master to slave incrementally.
 Assume we have a gluster volume _pop_ at localhost.
 We try to set up the mirroring for volume _pop_ using gsyncd for gluster volume _moz_ on remote machine/cluster @ example.com.
 The respective gsyncd invocations are (demoing some syntax sugaring):